-According to the results of this study, strategies can be developed to strengthen biosafety measures to foster a robust biosafety culture among lab workers in Greece and motivate employers to take a more cautious stance in the allocation of the required assets to improve biosafety.
-With the crucial requirement of sufficient training for all employees, the following recommendations could diminish the risks of exposure to unsafe biological samples and improve the biomedical laboratories in the health centers of primary health care, at the internationally accepted BSL-2 Level:
+According to the results of the present study, strategies can be developed to strengthen biosafety measures to foster a robust biosafety culture among lab workers and the management in Greece.
+It will motivate employers to allocate sufficient assets to improve biosafety.
+Sufficient training of all employees is a crucial item in this.
+The following recommendations could diminish the risks of exposure to unsafe biological samples and improve the biomedical laboratories in the health centers of the primary health care, at the internationally accepted BSL-2 Level: